Why Ticket Deflection is a Bad Metric for Chatbots

 Ticket deflection is the name given to a range of tactics that a customer service team can deploy to try and decrease the number of tickets they deal with by allowing customers to self-serve.

-The main ways companies do this is by having FAQ pages, knowledge bases, portals, or interactive chatbots that allow customers to solve their issue without speaking to a human.
+The main ways companies do this is by having FAQ pages, knowledge bases, self-help resources, portals, or interactive chatbots that allow customers to solve their issue without speaking to a human.

 The idea being that the easier you make it to find answers, the more your customers can help themselves, and the less your customer service agents have to do.